firedog1024/mkr1000-iotc/readme.md

 ```
 git clone https://github.com/Azure/dps-keygen.git
 ```
-in the cloned directory there is a bin folder and inside here three folders for the OS's Windows, OSX, and Linux.
+in the cloned directory there is a bin folder and inside that three folders for the OS's Windows, OSX, and Linux.
 Go into the correct folder for your operating system (for Windows you will need to unzip the .zip file in the folder).
-From the command line:
+Using the command line UX type:

 ```
 cd dps-keygen\bin\windows\dps_cstr